May

 Ms. Modica’s 7th grade Spanish class created podcasts to describe locations of items in a room using preposition phrases.
 Students created their podcasts by recording narrations accompanied with images.
 Here is an example:

-Ms. Dempsey 8th grade sciences students completed a Google Earth project on earth formation.
-Students create tours of many locations including text, images and links.
+on earth formation.
+Students create tours of many locations including text,

-I am excited to start the new school year with new technology, new ideas, and more!
-We have been very busy getting the lab and classrooms up and running.
-Here are some new things to look for this year.
+busy getting the lab and classrooms up and running.
+Here are some new things to look

 Classrooms Updates: Classrooms are being updated with LCD projectors and ELMO Document cameras.

-omputers in the library have been updated as well.
+Library Updates: Computers in the library have been updated as well.
 We now have 20 new iMac computers and a cart with 10 MacBook Air for students to conduct research with their classes.

 Lab Orientations: In addition to setting up our new equipment and getting new teachers situated, we have also had orientation all grade 6 students.
-They have all reviewed our acceptable use policy, created new passwords, and logged into both the computers and Google docs
+They have all reviewed our acceptable use policy, created new passwords, and logged into both the computers and Google docs.

-Examples of tech projects students are creating
+projects students are creating

-Ms Cadigan's 8th grade sciences classes used Google Docs to present brochures
+grade sciences classes used Google Docs to present brochures

 Students researched and created a brochure including images, facts and information about their planets.